priyaaa705/Maze-Generation/README.md

 - The algorithm will run in a new window

 #### Analysis Parameters
-To compare the algorithms, two metrics are displayed on top of the maze:
+To compare the algorithms, three metrics are displayed on top of the maze:
 1. Final Path
+2. Searched Path
 2. Time Taken

 ## References

 [1] MAN1986, (2021) pyamaze [Source Code] https://github.com/MAN1986/pyamaze

 [2] Paul E. Black, "Manhattan distance", in Dictionary of Algorithms and Data Structures [online], Paul E. Black, ed.
 11 February 2019.
 Available from: https://www.nist.gov/dads/HTML/manhattanDistance.html